FrancescoGanis/francescoganis.github.io/DrumsProjects.md

 <h2>Who is involved?</h2>
 <p>This project was a "mini-project" as part of my Master's degree in Sound and Music Computing, specifically for the course "New Interfaces for Musical Expression", supervised by <a href="https://vbn.aau.dk/en/persons/dano">Associate Prof. Daniel Overholt</a>.</p>

+<h2>What have I learned?</h2>
+<p>I learned about prototyping, electronics, real-time sound synthesis using SuperCollider, user interaction design, and innovative approaches to musical instrument interaction.</p>

 <h2>Can I see more?</h2>
 <p>Unfortunately, there is no additional publicly available documentation.</p>